zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/Contributing.md

 The Mining model has to either inherit from the `MiningInterface` or the `BaseMining` class.
 The Models need to have getters for all the parameters, and the method to perform the mining has to store a graph of type `BaseGraph` in the `self.graph` variable.

+To add the algorithm to the page, it needs to be added in the `config.py`file.
+The `algorithm_mappings` map the name of the algorithm to the route, the `algorithm_routes` map the route to the controller class.
+Both dictionaries need to add the new data, to make the algorithm usable.
 Optionally, a documentation page can be added to the mining algorithm.
 This should be written in a markdown file and stored in the `docs/algorithms` directory.
 To add the documentation, the docs path needs to be added to the `docs_path_mappings` dictionary, the key is the route of the algorithms and the value the path to the file.

 ## Add new column selections